Margarita Marinova

 Role: Associate

-Sites: CDL-Atlanta, CDL-Paris, CDL-Toronto
+Sites: CDL-Atlanta, CDL-Oxford, CDL-Paris, CDL-Toronto

 Stream: Space

-Margarita received her bachelor’s in aerospace engineering from MIT, and a PhD in planetary sciences from Caltech.
-She has worked at Airbus Space Propulsion in engine nozzle research and development and at NASA Ames Research Center as a planetary scientist studying Mars analogue environments.
-Margarita was at SpaceX from 2013 to 2020 where she held positions of propulsion systems responsible engineer, vehicle responsible engineer, senior Mars development engineer, and worked on projects including the vertical takeoff and landing F9R-Dev vehicle, Falcon 9 Full Thrust, and its development, reusability.
-There, she also worked on the Starship vehicle design and mission architectures.
+Dr. Marinova received her BSc in Aerospace Engineering from MIT, and a PhD in Planetary Sciences from Caltech.
+She has worked at Airbus Space Propulsion in engine nozzle research and development, and NASA Ames Research Center as a planetary scientist studying Mars analogue environments.
+She was at SpaceX from 2013-2020, where she held positions of propulsion systems responsible engineer, vehicle responsible engineer and senior Mars development engineer, and worked on project including the vertical takeoff and landing F9R-Dev vehicle, Falcon 9 Full Thrust development, reusability, and Starship vehicle design and mission architectures.
+Margarita has been on the Committee for Planetary Protection for National Academy of Sciences since 2020.
+In 2021-2022, she was the Integration and Test Sr. Manager for Amazon’s Project Kuiper.
+She’s continuing to focus on a variety of projects in aerospace engineering and planetary exploration as an independent consultant.